EvernodeXRPL/evernode-sdk/evernode/tutorial-basics.md

 ### Step 1 - Teanant account preparation.
 First, You need to create XRPL account and start the tenant client preparation.
 1. You can generate a faucet XRPL account on [hooks-testnet-v2](https://xrpl-hooks.readme.io/) from [here](https://hooks-testnet-v2.xrpl-labs.com/).
-2. Go to your work directory and create a new directory `evernode-project` for your evernode test.
+2. Go to your work directory and create a new directory `evernode-project` for your Evernode test.
 3. Go to the project directory and run `npm init` to prepare a npm project.
 4. Now run,
    ```